mspnp/iot-guidance/src/WarmPath/readme.md

 # Deploy warm path

-For the warm path, there are two versions of the Azure Function, depending on throughput requirements:
+For the warm path, there are three versions of the Azure Function, depending on data store technology of choice and throughput requirements:

 - WarmPathFunction supports up to 2500 requests/sec, based on our load testing.
 - WarmPathFunction_OptimizedForCosmosDb supports more than 2500 requests/sec.
+- WarmPathFunction_OptimizedForSqlDb supports more than 2500 requests/sec.

 Use the following steps to provision the warm path.